Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 For local criminal records and police reports, you can contact the city’s police department (PD) or submit a public records request to the PD online.
 To do so:

-1. Google “[city name] City Broward County FL police” (example: “Hollywood city Broward County FL police”).
+1. Google “[city name] City Broward County FL police” (example: “Hollywood City Broward County FL police”).

 2. Scroll past the sponsored results to the city’s or PD’s website.